dapper-mapper/ua-geog330/labs/lab11/README.md

 ```

 ### Step 5.
 Split the sample into training/ validation datasets
+Now that we have a sample, we want to further split the sample dataset into a "training" and "validation" set.
+In short, we will use the training dataset create classifiers that can make prediction of whether a pixel is land or water.
+Then validation dataset will then be used to assess the skill or accuracy of the trained classifier against new data or data the model/ algorithm has never "seen" before.

 ```js
 // Split the data into training and validation datasets